SRIDHAR42/code-scratch/README.md

 # code-scratch

-fun little repo for my coding practices and apps
+Fun little repo for my coding practices and apps

+Advice

-Think about using Set when you need unique element
+* Think about using Set when you need unique element
-Use long for sum of interger
+* Use long for sum of integer